Do you think couples counseling works? Know more about couple counseling to save and cherish your relationship.

 When I told John about my pregnancy, his face glowed, and he pumped his fist in the air.
 The man I thought would be devastated about the news turned out to be happier than any future father I had seen.
 Then, to my surprise, John knelt on one knee and presented a ring to me.

-We realized that we would benefit from couples counseling just two years after.
+We realized that we would benefit from couple counseling just two years after.
+So we decided to seek marriage counseling.

 When Luke came into our lives, I thought everything would still go smoothly between John and me.
 He said I did not need to work because he had a great job and income.
 Besides, looking after a baby was a full-time job, especially when the baby’s about to reach their terrible twos.